Tally marks: Clustering

-Various ways to cluster the number 8.
-The first or fifth mark in each group may be written at an angle to the others for easier distinction.
+Various ways to cluster the number eight (8).
+The third example shows how the first or fifth mark in each group may be written at an angle to the others for easier distinction.
 In the fourth example, the fifth stroke "closes out" a group of five, forming a "herringbone".
-In the fifth row the fifth mark crosses diagonally, forming a "five-bar gate".
+In the fifth example the fifth mark crosses diagonally, forming a "five-bar gate".

 Tally marks are typically clustered in groups of five for legibility.
 The cluster size 5 has the advantages of (a) easy conversion into decimal for higher arithmetic operations and (b) avoiding error, as humans can far more easily correctly identify a cluster of 5 than one of 10.

-Tally marks representing (from left to right) the numbers 1, 2, 3, 4 and 5 that was used in most of Europe, the Anglosphere, and Southern Africa.
+Tally marks representing (from left to right) the numbers 1, 2, 3, 4 and 5 that is used in most of Europe, the Anglosphere, and Southern Africa.
 In some variants, the diagonal/horizontal slash is used on its own when five or more units are added at once.

 Cultures using Chinese characters tally by forming the character 正, (Note: This character was apparently chosen purely due to appropriateness of the physical process of writing it using the conventional stroke-order system—i.e., the physical movements of the strokes have a distinct alternation right-down-right-down-right working down the character, but the semantics of the character have no particular relation to the concept of "5" (neither in the character etymology nor the word etymology, which in languages using Chinese characters are two originally-separate-but-historically-complexly-interacting things).
 By contrast, the character for "five", 五, which looks like it also has 5 distinct lines, has only 4 strokes when written using conventional stroke-order.)) which consists of five strokes.

 Tally marks used in France, Portugal, Spain, and their former colonies, including Latin America.
 1 to 5 and so on.
 These are most commonly used for registering scores in card games, like Truco.

 In the dot and line (or dot-dash) tally, dots represent counts from 1 to 4, lines 5 to 8, and diagonal lines 9 and 10.
 This method is commonly used in forestry and related fields.